reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 An extension is a git repository which contains a files which control what the extension has to offer.
 The extension creator is free to pick which elements should be included.

-The different elements of an extension and where they are stored within the extension repository is listed below:
+The different elements of an extension and where they are stored within the extension repository are listed below:

 | Type | Path | Description |
 |-----------|------|-------------|